Noise-enhanced Ballistic Expansion of Polariton Wave-packets in a Multimode Cavity: Methods

 where $\ket{a_{k}}$ is the cavity state with a single excitation in photon mode $k$, $\ket{b_{n}}$ is the matter subsystem state with a single excited emitter at site $n$, and $\tilde{g}>0$ is the matter-field coupling constant.
+For analytical tractability, we assumed a uniform coupling strength \( \tilde{g}_k = \tilde{g}\).
 Our analysis is restricted to the single excitation manifold.
+In general, the light--matter coupling can be mode- and gauge-dependent (e.g., in the Power--Zienau--Woolley gauge $g_k\propto\sqrt{\omega_k}$).
+Here we treat $\tilde g_k$ as an effective constant for the near-resonant modes that dominate the wave packets considered, which keeps the model analytically and numerically tractable; allowing a mild $k$-dependence would primarily renormalize the polariton composition and quantitative timescales rather than the qualitative sequence of dynamical stages discussed below.